Potbelly Sandwich Shop: History

+In 1971, Peter Hastings started an antique store, Hindsight, at 2264 North Lincoln Avenue in the Lincoln Park neighborhood of Chicago.
+The store had an old potbelly stove, which Hastings began using to make toasted sandwiches to serve to shoppers.
+In 1977, the Hindsight store was retooled into a restaurant, Potbelly Sandwich Works.

+Since 1977, Potbelly has partnered with Turano in Chicago for bread products.

+In 1996, Bryant Keil purchased the original store and converted it into a full-scale restaurant.
+The second Potbelly store opened in 1997, and he expanded Potbelly to over 250 stores in several states and the District of Columbia by 2008.

+In 2001, Maveron, founded by former Starbucks chairman and executive Howard Schultz and Dan Levitan, invested in the company and became its largest shareholder.
+It sold most of its stake by 2016.

-On November 5, 2007, a new Potbelly store in Glen Ellyn, Illinois became the first to feature a drive-through.
+In November 2007, a new Potbelly store in Glen Ellyn, Illinois became the first to feature a drive-through.
 A second drive-through store was added shortly thereafter in Waukegan, Illinois.

-In 2011, Potbelly opened two franchise stores in Dubai in the United Arab Emirates; these are the first international Potbelly locations.
+In February 2011, Potbelly opened two franchise stores in Dubai in the United Arab Emirates owned by Alshaya Group, the first international Potbelly locations.

-In August 2013, Potbelly filed an initial public offering with US regulators to raise up to $75 million.
-Shares in the company began trading on the NASDAQ Stock Market on October 4, 2013.
-The market cap shortly after the IPO was approximately $650,000,000.
+In October 2013, Potbelly became a public company via an initial public offering.
+The stock closed up 120% on its first day of trading.
+At that time, its largest shareholders were Maveron with a 28% stake, ASP PSW LLC, managed by American Securities with 12.9%, and Oak Investment Partners with 12.2%.

-Potbelly opened its first European store at Westfield Stratford City, London, in July 2015 and its first Canadian store in Toronto in October 2016.
+Potbelly opened its first European store at Westfield Stratford City, London, in July 2015.
+It opened its first Canadian store in Toronto in October 2016.

 By August 2017, 60% of Potbelly's business came from lunch.
 It had 424 owned stores and 54 franchised stores.
-Early that month, Potbelly announced it was considering putting itself for sale.

-In December 2017, Potbelly opened its first franchise in India with a new location in Cyber City, Gurgaon.
-The company signed a multi-franchise agreement with India's Kwals Group, with plans to open five franchises in the country by the end of 2018 and 20 locations over the next five years.
+In December 2017, Potbelly opened its first franchise in India with a location in Cyber City, Gurgaon, operated by Kwals Group.